PeterTheobald/HackerDojoPythonGroup/python-pitfalls.md

-# First, working with uv when others are using venv and pip
+# First a digression: mixing uv and venv/pip on a project

 ## Stop using requirements.txt
 requirements.txt is a very old format. pip has been able to use pyproject.toml for a long time with `pip install .`
 uv uses pyproject.toml, as does modern pip and poetry and others.

 Convert a requirements.txt to a modern pyproject.toml and .venv directory:
 ```
 uv init --bare # creates pyproject.toml
 uv add -r requirements.txt # convert to pyproject.toml
 ```

-Now uv people keep woring using `uv run` and it will find the `pyproject.toml` and `.venv` And pip/venv people keep working using `source .venv/bin/activate`
+Now uv people keep working using `uv run` and it will find the `pyproject.toml` and `.venv`
+And pip/venv people keep working using `source .venv/bin/activate`

 To add new libraries, uv people `uv add library`, pip people manually edit `pyproject.toml` and `pip install .`